uk-gov-mirror/defra.ffc-demo-web/README.md

 ### Build container image

 Container images are built using Docker Compose, with the same images used to run the service with either Docker Compose or Kubernetes.

+When using the Docker Compose files in development the local `app` folder will be mounted on top of the `app` folder within the Docker container, hiding the css files that were generated during the Docker build.
+For the site to render correctly locally `npm run build` must be run on the host system.

 By default, the start script will build (or rebuild) images so there will rarely be a need to build images manually.
 However, this can be achieved through the Docker Compose [build](https://docs.docker.com/compose/reference/build/) command: